sensei-hacker/inavwiki/Fixed-Wing-Guide.md

-# The Basics of Getting iNav Working on an Airplane
+# The Basics of Getting INAV Working on an Airplane

 ### Flight controllers designed for fixed wing